robstoll/atrium/README.md

       ◾ equals: 1        (kotlin.Int <1234789>)
 ```
 </ex-map-1>

-Map assertions are kind of very similar to [Collection Assertions](#collection-assertions), also regarding reporting.
-That is the reason why we are not going into too much detail here because we assume you are already familiar with it.

-Next to making assertions based on key value pairs one can also define sub assertions for the value of an entry with
+Next to making assertions based on key-value `Pair`s one can also define sub assertions for the value of an entry with
 the help of the parameter object `KeyValue`:

 <ex-map-2>